Justinw21/hackcuny/README.md

 - Logged in users can report whether a place is stocked with mentrual products or not

 ## Installation

-Provide instructions on how to install or set up your project.

 ```bash
 #fork the repository